Volkswagen warns of worsening output hit from chip shortage -FT

-Autos & TransportationVolkswagen warns of worsening output hit from chip shortage -FT

-Volkswagen AG (VOWG_p.DE) has warned managers to prepare for a bigger production hit in the second quarter than the first due to a global chip shortage, the Financial Times reported on Saturday.
+(Reuters) - Volkswagen AG has warned managers to prepare for a bigger production hit in the second quarter than the first due to a global chip shortage, the Financial Times reported on Saturday.

 Griffiths called the shortage the “biggest challenge” the company faces at the moment.